AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 #### Automated tests
 Failing unit, integration and UI tests are an important indicator and metric, and should always be treated seriously and fixed, disabled, or deleted,(reserve deletion for redundant tests)  as soon as possible.

+_Metric: What is the code coverage for your products?_
-_Metric: are there tests failing today, and if so,which ones?
+_Metric: Are there tests failing today, and if so,which ones?
 How many?_<br/>
-_Metric: How many days have these tests been failing for?_
+_Metric: How many days have these tests been failing for?_<br/>

 #### Environmental efficiency - Time to production
-How long does it take to push a fix or feature to production when you really need to?
+How long does it take to push a fix or feature to production?
 Ideally this should be minutes, but it is still not uncommon to hear about environment gateways (think traditional Ops), configurations, environment health, build queues, testing cycles, social policies, that make pushing to production a far lengthier process.

 How does this affect team performance?
 If the team can't push changes to an environment without waiting hours for a build queue to complete (this used to happen especially in legacy systems), for example, they are impeded by a significant bottleneck whose downstream effects are very significant.
 Simply put, a slow push to prod is just very difficult and time consuming to work around.
 Quality often suffers greatly as a result.

-_Metric: How many minutes or hours between code commit and a push to production does it take your team?_
+_Metric: How many minutes, or hours, or days between code commit and a push to production does it take your team?_

 #### Release cadence and Release punctuality
 How frequently do you release to production?
 While this is still a relevant metric for Continuous Delivery shops, it is more applicable to more traditional organisations.

 _Metric: Release punctuality = Release date - Intended release date_

-Your ideal target Release Punctuality days is zero.
+Your target for Release Punctuality days is zero.

 If your release puntuality is a significant issue, and your Intended release date does not follow a regular cadence, one month per release for example, then your first step should be to agree on and target a reasonable cadence of release, if possible.
 Irregular release cadence can be a significant contributor to missed release dates.

-A target for more ambitious release dates, say, even monthly (although some may find this delay amusing, many organisations regard this as reasonble) is justified  commonly by 'insuffient time to build a set of features', or 'lengthy regression cycles'.
+A resistance for more ambitious release dates, say, even monthly (although some may find this target amusing, many organisations regard this as reasonble, or even hard to achieve) is justified  commonly by 'insuffient time to build a set of features', or 'lengthy and honorous regression cycles'.
 Interestingly, some teams resist due to the belief that more time is needed to ensure a quality release.
 Fortunately, there exists a robust positive correlation between a swift release cadence and release quality.
 Frequent releases facilitate constant testing and reduce code churn per release, leading to improved overall quality.

 #### Regression test cycle time